15 Clever Ways to Zero-Out Clutter in Your Kitchen

 Your most important kitchen items are the things you use to prepare and eat meals every day.
 Unless you're a remarkable host, there probably aren't more than three or four days a year that you use the special tableware.
 Most other situations can be made memorable with a creative centerpiece and maybe a tablecloth or runner.

 If you feel you must have dishware for certain holidays, consider keeping just the dessert/salad plates (which look great with plain white dinner plates).
 If you use them, keep the turkey platter and the gravy boat.
+Keep the Santa mugs if you'll use them every day in December.
 Turn to versatile clear glass storage/mixing bowls for serving side dishes.
-Keep the Santa mugs if you'll use them every day in December.

 Beverageware is another category that can multiply.
 Your home is not a bar, so you probably don't need every size and shape of glass that's available.
-I've had stackable Duralex Picardie glass tumbers for seven or eight years, and they still look clear and elegant.
+I've had stackable Duralex Picardie glass tumbers for six or seven years, and they still look clear and elegant.
 They're comfortable to hold, and are perfect for water, juice, milk, even wine or Irish coffee (they're heat-resistant too).
 These glasses are used in bistros and bars all over Europe, so you can feel confident using them on any occasion.

 10. Give yourself permission to get rid of things you're "supposed" to have.